akshatdalton/akshatdalton/README.md

 - 🔭 MTS @markovml.
-- 💬 Ask me about: Animes 😁
+- 💬 Ask me about: Animes / Travelling / Photography 📷
 - 📫 How to reach me: <akshat25iiit@gmail.com>
 - 🧑‍🎨 I like sketching 😄.